-What does Freehold mean?
+What does Freehold mean in Thailand?

 In Thailand, freehold is the most complete and absolute ownership interest that can be held in property.
 Freehold property belongs to the owner indefinitely and therefore represents absolute ownership of real property.

 Made possible by the Thailand Condominium Act of 1979, buying a "condominium freehold" unit is one of the easiest ways for foreigners to acquire direct property ownership in Thailand.
-This is a special legal type of freehold that foreigners can directly and legally own in Thailand, just as they would own a freehold property in their own country.
+This is a special legal type of freehold that foreigners can directly and legally own in Thailand, just as they would own freehold property in their own country.
 Hence the term "condominium freehold" title.

-For more information about ownership call us today at +66 93 606 0906.
+For more information about "what does freehold mean in Thailand" or about homes for sale in Phuket Thailand, call us today at +66 93 606 0906.